Ebuka01010/BSim-Pro/README.md

 # Occupation-Pro

 ## Description
-This project, "Assignment 4," is a C++ console application designed to simulate organizational management, specifically focusing on university and company registrations.
+This project, "Occupation-Pro," is a C++ console application designed to simulate organizational management, specifically focusing on university and company registrations.
 It demonstrates dynamic memory management, exception handling, and object-oriented programming principles.
 The application allows users to register persons in different organizations and universities, handle errors, and calculate total tuition fees for enrolled universities.

 ## Features
 - Management of persons in various organizations and universities.